 The qualifying expenditure is subject to a cap of $250,000 per business per Year of Assessment (YA).
 A qualifying expenditure cap of $50,000 is also imposed on each IPC per calendar year.

-Company A (with a 31 Dec financial year end) sends its employees to provide volunteering services to IPC X and IPC Y during the year 2020.
-Assuming that the expenditures do not qualify for Section 14(1) deduction, the following table illustrates the application of the expenditure caps:
+Company A (with a 31 Dec financial year end) sends its employees to provide volunteering services to IPC X and IPC Y. Assuming that the expenditures do not qualify for Section 14(1) deduction, the following tables illustrate the application of the relevant expenditure caps:

 $40,000 x 250% = $100,000